 BHI's work to eliminate cervical cancer includes training health promoters, nurses and physicians in cervical cancer prevention.
 El Salvador needs more trained health care workers in rural areas to achieve a fully sustainable cervical cancer prevention program.
 BHI brings cervical cancer training to communities for HPV education and screening, visual triage, cryotherapy, and the use of mobile colposcopes.
 With your support, we have the opportunity to train more health care workers country-wide

 Worldwide, a woman dies of cervical cancer every two minutes, yet it is a preventable disease.
 Nearly 90% of these deaths occur in low resource countries, such as El Salvador, where it is the leading cause of death among women.
 El Salvadoran healthcare workers require intensive training to meet this need.
-Help us provide screening and treatment for 43,000+ women by supporting country-wide training.
+Help us provide screening and treatment for 43,000+ women by supporting this country-wide training effort.

 This project has provided additional documentation in a PDF file (projdoc.pdf).